Drake Says It Felt ''Great'' to Share His Son Adonis With the World

-Drake feels "great" about deicing to share his 2-year-old son Adonis with his fans and the rest of the world.
+Drake feels "great" about deciding to share his 2-year-old son Adonis with his fans and the rest of the world.

 As fans may recall, the "In My Feelings" rapper shared the first pictures of his son on Instagram, alongside a special message to his followers back in March.